Sine Rule

 =>

-dividing through by a.b.c, we get the sine formula
+dividing by $a\times b\times c$, we get the sine formula:

 Let B' be the second intersection point of BO and the circle.
 The

-angle B' in triangle BB'C is equal to A, and the triangle BB'C is a right triangle
+angle B' in the triangle BB'C is equal to A, and the triangle BB'C is a right triangle

-=> a = 2Rsin(B') = 2Rsin(A) then we have:
+=> a = 2Rsin(B') = 2Rsin(A) therefore:

 a2 = b2 + c2 - 2bc cos(∠A)